 This is a great case for storing four (4) CF or CFast cards — it's even waterproof.

-This is a 525 MB/sec read and 445 MB/sec write speed CFast card, and I have them in the 64 GB size.
+This is a 525 MB/sec read and 445 MB/sec write speed CFast card.
 The speeds are an incredible step up from CF cards that have 160 MB/s read speeds.

 Digital Darkroom – Hardware

 - Apple 15-in MacBook Pro Retina (Late 2013, 2.6 GHz Quad-core Intel Core i7)